Enbridge hopes to replace leaking section of line on Monday

-NEW YORK (Reuters) - Canadian pipeline company, Enbridge Corp., said on Sunday it hopes to replace the leaking section of its 318,000 barrel per day Line 14 on Monday but had no restart time for when the line would resume service.
+NEW YORK, July 29 (Reuters) - Canadian pipeline company, Enbridge Corp., said on Sunday it hopes to replace the leaking section of its 318,000 barrel per day Line 14 on Monday but had no restart time for when the line would resume service.

 On Friday, Enbridge shut down the line after it reported that about 1,200 barrels of Light Sour blend crude oil had leaked from the pipeline at Grand Marsh, Wisconsin.
 Enbridge also shut down Line 13, which was restarted late Saturday, as well as Lines 6A and 61 which were restarted earlier Saturday.